 A Final Word About the Airedale Terrier Temperament

 Keep in mind that there is marked variation in owners that share a common breed.
-There are animal professionals who assert that the variation within a breed (Airedales) can exceed the variation across breeds (Airedales vs. Cairn).
+There are animal professionals who assert that the variation within a breed (Airedales, for example) can exceed the variation across breeds (like Airedales vs. Cairns).

-So, while we have given you some clues of what to expect in your Airedale, remember that your Airedale Terrier’s temperament is unique and you will need to cater, in how you treat him, to his very own special identity.
+So, while we have given you some clues as to what to expect from your Airedale, remember that your Airedale Terrier’s temperament is unique.
+You will need to remember this when determining how to treat him.